StrongX/XPrintFPS/README.md

 ```
 but you can't use this method to get FPS  synchronize with [[XPrintFPS alloc]init].because ,when XPrintFPS init,it does not get the current FPS,XPrintFPS most run someTime(when the Frame update first return ) to get FPS.

+#### A very important point ,I did not verify the correctness of his,If you find that he is wrong, please tell me.

 XPrintFPS is easy to use,and you can download the demo in github.
 look more in my blog:http://www.StrongX.com